cskonopka/Human_Garden/README.md

 ## TROUBLESHOOTING

 *Why are we not using WiFi?*
-Using an ethernet connection will ensure the installation does not stop if there is an interruption with WiFi service.
+* Using an ethernet connection will ensure the installation does not stop if there is an interruption with WiFi service.

 *The video is not reacting to my hand motions?*
-* Go to the pillar and hold never your hand over the sensor.
+1. Go to the pillar and hold never your hand over the sensor.
 Move your hand back and forth slowly.
 If the video is not moving proceed to option 2.
-* On the SEND computer, find the HumanGarden folder and open the max patch named HumanGarden-v2-send-install.maxpat.
+2. On the SEND computer, find the HumanGarden folder and open the max patch named HumanGarden-v2-send-install.maxpat.
 Click the toggle labeled #1 to turn off the Leap Motion connection, the toggle X will be dark green.
 Then click the same toggle to turn on the Leap Motion connection, the toggle X will now be pink.
 Then press toggle #2 to open data gate and then press #3 to connect the patch to the RECEIVE computer.
 If you are still get no data from the Leap Motion, proceed to step 3.
-* Disconnect the Leap Motion from the Mac Mini, wait 3-5 seconds and reconnect the Leap Motion to the Mac Mini.
+3. Disconnect the Leap Motion from the Mac Mini, wait 3-5 seconds and reconnect the Leap Motion to the Mac Mini.

 *The sensor is not responding consistently, but it is responding.*
-Check to see if there is any obstruction on the sensor, i.e. grass shaving, that could be disrupting the connectivity.
-Also check for smudges on the sensor.
+* Check to see if there is any obstruction on the sensor, i.e. grass shaving, that could be disrupting the connectivity.
+* Check for smudges on the sensor.
 Wipe down occasionally for best connectivity results.

 *I do not hear any audio, what's the deal?*
 * Audio is generated when the Leap Motion is connected and a hand motion is detected.
 If there is no audio, check the *Audio* settings on the *RECEIVE* computer and make sure the *Audio Output* is set to HDMI and not Built-In Internal Speakers.
 Check your local Sound settings within System Preferences.